patrickzib/motiflets/README.md

 # Use Cases

-Data Sets: We collected five challenging real-life data sets to assess the quality and scalability of MD algorithms.
-For three out of these, the literature describes the existence of motifs though without actually annotating them.
-An overview can be found in Table 2.
-The five data sets are the following:
+Data Sets: We collected challenging real-life data sets to assess the quality and scalability of MD algorithms.
+An overview of datasets can be found in Table 2 of our paper.

 - Jupyter-Notebook <a href="notebooks/use_cases_paper.ipynb">Use Cases for k-Motiflets</a>: highlights all use cases used in the paper and shows the unique ability of k-Motiflets to learn its parameters from the data and find itneresting motif sets.